Help us build the Front Bogie

 4 off Stops @ £52 each - the fawn item.
 These locate spring guide in the yellow beam arms

 At the moment the design is not finalised in this area so we are not currently seeking sponsors for these items.
+The issue is that the springs are rectangular section.
+We are having difficulties in finding a supplier who can still manufacture this size of rectangular section spring.

 |Beams - Centre Slide to Side Check Gear|